 Veganism is far from the fringe diet it once was, in fact, it’s become an accepted and popular option for all types of consumers.
 As this plant-based trend continues to flourish, experts presenting at the RC Show Canada 2019 warn that restaurants who choose not to invest in vegan options on their menu will be left in the dust.

 “Any restaurant that doesn’t have a plant-based menu is burning money,” said Kiki Adami, founder of Veganizer in an interview with Xtalks.
-Adami heads up the vegan food consulting and marketing agency, which helps other businesses capitalize on the plant-based movement.
+Adami, who is head of the vegan food consulting and marketing agency, helps other businesses capitalize on the plant-based movement.

 She stresses that younger generations of consumers are demanding a wider variety of vegan and vegetarian options than their predecessors, “Millennials and Gen Z, they operate differently than any other consumers from generations before them, so any of the restaurants that have been in existence over the last 50 to 100 years, they have to totally 180 their identity if they want to stay in the game.”